akapur/pyiqfeed/README.md

  errors are VERY EXPENSIVE so if you think you need to describe something tricky in a comment, DON'T. Change what you are doing so it's not tricky instead.
-That having been said concise pydocs which describe how to use functions and interaces that you expect users to use is good.
+That having been said concise pydocs which describe how to use functions and interfaces that you expect users to use is good.
 Efficiency is important but nobody is going to use either IQFeed or Python in a latency sensitive context so don't do anything tricky just to get an extra 1%.